rhaslund/Mac-Lessons-Learned/README.md

 - GeforceNOW cloud gaming platform suffers periodical lag if the Mac has location services enabled.
 Must be completely disabled.
 - Stop Chrome from changing mail handler to for example outlook.com webapp: chrome://settings/handlers and set to "Don't allow sites to handle protocols".
 - When recording, the menu bar can be annoying at the top of the shared screen.
 Make it automatically hide in System Preferenes > Dock & Menu > "Automatically hide and show the menu bar"
+- Custom DNS resolution for a single domain can be handled by creating a new folder /etc/resolver and a file per domain inside such as /etc/resolver/rasmushaslund.com

 Unsolved problems:
 - RIGHT_OPTION+2 = @